raspberrypilearning/hows-your-day/en/step_2.md

 [[[microbit-text]]]

-If your start-up screen is complicated you might want to organise the code into a **function**.
+If your start-up screen is complicated, you might want to organise the code into a **function**.

 [[[microbit-function]]]